MrEumel/ion-trap-simulation/README.md

 # Simulation of ions in a linear ion trap

 This program may be used to simulate and visualize ion trajectories inside a linear ion trap with many different operation modes and analytic features.
-In contrast to commercial ion trajectory simulation software, this program solves the equations of motion using a very simple integration method (the Euler-method), allowing one to simulate the behaviour of complex ion clouds consisting of up to thousands of ions with relatively little computing time.
+In contrast to commercial ion trajectory simulation software, this program solves the equations of motion using a very simple integration method (Euler-method), allowing one to simulate the behaviour of complex ion clouds consisting of up to thousands of ions with relatively little computing power and time.

 ## Getting started